IshanKashyap01/Computer-Organization-and-Architecture/Introduction to COA/Types of Registers.md

 ## Program Counter (PC)

-- Contains the starting address of the next instruction to be executed
+- Contains the starting address (virtual) of the next instruction to be executed

 ## Instruction Register (IR)